radiantlogic-v8/documentation-ia-selfmanaged/documentation/configuration/authentication-configuration.md

 All these roles are defined in the client `apisix` client of the `Brainwave` realm.

-> [!warning] If you change the configuration of those roles or delete them, the Identity analytics self-managed solution will not work anymore.
+> [!warning] If you change the configuration of those roles or delete them, the Identity analytics solution will not work anymore.

 ## Keycloak Administration Console